just214/typescript-playground-plugin-svelte/README.md

 ## Inspiration

-The TypeScript Playground V2 comes packed with lots of nice features, including the ability to create plugins.
+The TypeScript Playground V2 comes packed with lots of new features, including the ability to create plugins.
 Per the TypeScript docs:

 > The new TypeScript Playground allows people to hook into the Playground and extend it in ways in which the TypeScript team don't expect.
 >